trustline-inc/probity-ui/README.md

 This will install React, Web3, and Probity libraries.

+If you're working with a local development build of Solaris, make sure that you `tsc` in the Solaris directory and install the package with `npm install --force ../solaris`.

 **3. Set environment variables**

 Create `.env.local` and set contract addresses.
 For example: